 If the MBS Session Associated Information Non-Support-to-Support IE is contained in the MC BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall, if supported, perform duplication elimination between the packets delivered through the individual NG-U tunnel and the shared NG-U tunnel.

 If the MBS Area Session ID IE is received in the MC BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall, if supported, store it and use it to establish the shared NG-U tunnel.

+If the MC Bearer Context Status Change IE set to "Resume" is contained in the MC BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall, if supported, resume transmitting DL data.

+Interaction with other procedures

+If the MC Bearer Context Status Change IE is contained in the MC BEARER CONTEXT SETUP REQUEST message and set to “Suspend”, the gNB-CU-UP shall, if supported,

+- suspend transmitting DL data to the gNB-DU.

+- upon DL data arrival, buffer the received DL data and trigger the MC Bearer Notification procedure to indicate DL Data Arrival to the gNB-CU-CP.

+If the MC Bearer Context Inactivity Timer IE is contained in MC BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall take it into account when performing inactivity monitoring, and if applicable, trigger MC Bearer Notification procedure to indicate inactivity of the MC Bearer context to the gNB-CU-CP.

 8.6.2.1.3 Unsuccessful Operation